 Azadirachta Indica Leaves

-The leaves of the neem tree are divided into numerous leaflets, each resembling a full-grown leaf.
+The neem tree leaves are divided into numerous leaflets, each resembling a full-grown leaf.
 Neem leaves have immunomodulatory, anti-inflammatory, anti-ulcer, antimalarial, anti-fungal, antibacterial, antiviral, antioxidant, anti-mutagenic, and anti-carcinogenic properties.
-It is beneficial for skin disorders, and hair problems enhance appetite and boost digestion.
+It is beneficial for skin disorders, and hair problems enhance appetite and boosts digestion.

 The leaves are useful in relieving flatulence, promoting the removal of catarrh matter and phlegm, and increasing secretion and discharge of urine.
 They also act as an insecticide.